 The logs are rotated based on an administrator selected log file size threshold (10-200MB) and rotation frequency (hourly, daily, weekly, or monthly) for each log type.
-The TOE stores a working log and old, compressed logs in memory.
+The TOE stores one working log and up to three old, compressed logs in memory.
 The TOE checks each hour to determine whether or not to rotate its logs based upon log size and time elapsed.
 If needed, the TOE will rotate the logs, deleting the oldest compressed log.